CalumBeck/BSW-Data-Course/chapter1.md

 ```

 Now we're going to use a really useful tool, loops.
-Often we will need to do a similiar task multiple times, and it can easier to use a loop rather than write out multiple lines of very similiar code.
+Often we will need to do a similar task multiple times, and it can easier to use a loop rather than write out multiple lines of very similar code.

 In this task, we are going to use a `for` loop to create a list of square numbers.